 Producers participating in the program are responsible for implementing and following the regulatory acts put in place by the Government of Ontario.
-Producers are also responsible for following all guidelines put in place by the Ontario Corn Fed Beef Quality Assurance Program.
-The Ontario Corn Fed Beef Quality Assurance Program utilizes the most effective methods and techniques for on-farm food safety, emphasizing animal health, nutrition and welfare, cleanliness, environmental stewardship, and record keeping.
+Producers are also responsible for following all guidelines put in place by the OCFB QA Program.
+The OCFB QA Program utilizes the most effective methods and techniques for on-farm food safety, emphasizing animal health, nutrition and welfare, cleanliness, environmental stewardship, and record keeping.

-Producer/management must ensure all employees understand the Ontario Corn Fed Beef Quality Assurance program and the guidelines to ensure records and good production practices are being implemented by everyone.
-Producers are responsible for updating employees regularly on farm safety, good production practices, standard operating procedures, and record keeping as both Provincial and Federal as regulations change frequently.
+Producer/management must ensure all employees understand the OCFB QA Program and the guidelines to ensure records and good production practices are being implemented by everyone.
+Producers are responsible for updating employees regularly on farm safety, good production practices, standard operating procedures, and record keeping as both Provincial and Federal regulations change frequently.